ScaleComputing/HyperCoreAnsibleCollection/README.md

 This collection requires Python 3.8 or greater.

-## HyperCore cluster API version compatibility
+## HyperCore cluster version compatibility

-This collection has been tested against HyperCore cluster API version v9.1.14.208456.
+This collection has been tested against following HyperCore cluster versions:
+- v9.1.14.208456
+- v9.2.13.211102

 ## Included content